swiftcashproject/webwallet/README.md

 * To specify a custom change address, click on the funnel icon.
 * To change/adjust the transaction fee, click on the wrench icon.
 * To copy your private key, click on the key icon.
+* To donate, click on the bug icon.

 # License
 Copyright (C) 2018-2019 SwiftCash Developers <br />